Chicken Kathi (Kati) Rolls

 1. To prepare the dough – In a large bowl mix maida and whole wheat flour.
 Add grated potato, oil and salt.
 Mix well.
 Knead into a firm dough of rolling consistency with some warm water. ( I kneaded the dough in a food processor).
 Keep aside covered.

 2. To prepare the filling, heat oil in a pan at medium heat.
-Add onion paste, little salt and cook till light brown.
-Add ginger-garlic paste and cook for a minute.
-Now add the chopped tomatoes and cook until they get mashed up.
-Add chilli powder and pepper powder.
+Add chopped onion / onion paste, little salt and cook till light brown.
+Add ginger-garlic paste and cook for a few minutes until raw smell leaves.
+Next add the chopped tomatoes and cook until they get mashed up.
+Add chilly powder and pepper powder.
 Mix well.

 3. Add the chicken pieces and enough salt.
 Cover and cook on medium-low flame till chicken turns tender and cooked.
 Open the lid and stir-fry until they get somewhat dry.
 Switch off the flame.
 Check for salt and squeeze lemon juice to taste.